onflow/cadence/docs/language/operators.md

   d3 != d4 // is `false`
   ```

-- Less than: `<`, for integers, booleans and characters
+- Less than: `<`, for integers, booleans, characters and strings

   ```cadence
   1 < 1  // is `false`